sybrew/the-seo-framework/readme.txt

 The SEO Framework provides a suitable starting point for most websites via its AI.
 It also comes with over a hundred settings for you to tweak; learn how to manage this in our [Setup guide](https://theseoframework.com/?p=2428).

 * **Is smarter than all others**
 The SEO Framework has an AI built in that listens to all that WordPress gives to automatically optimize your pages.
-This saves you a lot of time, and makes it very easy to use.
+This saves you a lot of time and makes it very easy to use.

-* **Improves search presence**
-The SEO Framework ranks your website distinctively by enabling breadcrumbs for Google Search, and by automatically generating titles and descriptions according to Google's guidelines.
-It also notifies Google, Bing, Yandex, and all connected search networks automatically of your website's changes with its built-in sitemap.

-* **Improves social sharing**
-The SEO Framework automatically supports the Open Graph and Twitter Cards protocols, this helps your posts stand out when shared on various social networks.

 * **Has exceptional support**
 We don't outsource our support.
 Instead, the developer of this plugin, with extensive knowledge of hosting, SEO, WordPress, theming, and plugin development is here for you.
 Over a thousand inquiries have been answered personally within 72 hours in the past four years.